mommommy1960-lang/commons-sentience-sandbox/docs/civic-continuum/DR_THOMAS_REVIEW_DASHBOARD.md

 # Civic Continuum Reviewer Dashboard

+## Verified update — September 26, 2026

+- `civiccontinuum.org` was registered and placed under Civic Continuum control on September 26, 2026; the public-safe registrar record shows expiration on September 26, 2027.
+- The organizational readiness meter now records 9 of 18 verified checks (50%).
+Domain-to-site routing, domain-based email, legal formation, and final organizational adoption remain open.
+- No outreach to Dr. Thomas Ainsworth is authorized until all required organizational gates are complete and independently verifiable.
+- Registrar credentials, payment data, personal addresses, MFA secrets, and recovery codes remain private.

 ## Purpose

 This dashboard gives a reviewer a fast, honest view of what exists, what is being built, and what still requires independent work.
 It is a progress map, not a claim that every concept is a functioning product.